 It’s the ninth day of Domestic Violence Awareness Month.
-Today’s In His Own Words is about “Dirk’s” marriage and divorce from a violent wife who was aided and abetted by Family Court to commit highway robbery.
+Today’s In His Own Words is about Dirk’s marriage and divorce from a violent wife who was enabled in wreaking destruction and highway robberyby Family Court.

 My ex-wife and I met online in 2000.
 She seemed very intelligent, having graduated summa cum laude from an Ivy League school and also having a law degree from the one of the best law schools in the world, in a field in which the degree-granting institute determines the trajectory of one’s career.
 She said she had saved enough money to quit her high-stress job (12 hours a day) on the partner track at one of the most powerful law firms in the world in order to have children, either from a sperm bank or by finding a husband.